Spreads/Spreads.LMDB/README.md

 # Examples

-Tests show how to use the code.

-# Status & limitations

-This library is being deployed and tested in production and is went through many performance and correctness stress tests as a part of a larger workload.
+See tests.
+The API is very close to the C one but adapted for .NET.

+# Native libraries

-The project has the required native binaries in its NuGet package.
+Required native binaries fo x64 on Linux, Windows and macOS are included in the NuGet package.
+They are built via GitHub Actions using this [Makefile](https://github.com/Spreads/Spreads.LMDB/blob/main/lib/libspreadsdb/src/libspreadsdb/Makefile).

+The LMDB version is `mdb.master` branch matching the latest edit to CHANGES in `mdb.RE/0.9` branch.

+To build locally, you could adjust `SOEXT` for your platform and call `make` or just call make with a target `libspreads_lmdb[.so|.dll|.dylib]`.

-The library works with the original native LMDB binaries as well if not using two `TryFind` helper methods.
+The library works with the original native LMDB binaries as well, but `TryFind` helper methods won't work.

+# Limitations

 The library does not support nested transactions yet - only because we do not use them currently.
 They will be added as soon as we find a real-world compelling case for them.